 The Town may require a low-flow swale if a small base flow is expected to avoid bottom slime, noxious odors, and mosquito breeding.
 Fencing and gates for maintenance should be considered if the 100-year design depth exceeds 3ft or is near areas of public access.
-Manhole-type steps are required for design flows over 2ft in case emergency evacuation is required.
+Manhole-type steps are required for design flows which result in depths over 2ft in case emergency evacuation is required.